 And here’s really the problem with the “fixed supply” argument.
 While it might be part of its fixed programming that only a fixed number of Bitcoin can be minted, it’s really only an illusory soft limit.

 The first reason is because there have been over 100 forks (software changes where there is disagreement in the direction to go, creating two separate coins) which immediately doubles the number of the coins in circulation and the prices are in-parity until one takes the dominant position.
 So for instance, Bitcoin has spawned off Bitcoin Cash, Bitcoin SV, Bitcoin BEP2, Bitcoin Gold, and dozens of other active coins each immediately spendable or tradable for other coins.

-If you are going to buy some cryptocurrency, buy it for reasons other than as an inflation hedge.
-Read my cryptocurrency guide if you’d like to learn more about this emerging asset class.
+If you are going to buy some cryptocurrency, buy it for reasons other than to protect against inflation.

 Inflation hedging and natural resource commodities go hand-in-hand since inflation is directly tied to the underlying commodity prices.

 Over time, the correlation of inflation and natural resources is generally strongly positive and the inflation rate explains 61% of commodity returns.